 Medicare can be a real mystery for a majority of the 10,000+ people that come into the program each day.
 It can be downright frustrating trying to wade through all of the information that you as a beneficiary may start to receive before your 65th birthday.
 Today we are going to break down some common mistakes you can avoid to make the transition into Medicare smoother.

-Topics: Medicare, Penalties, open enrollment, initial enrollment period, Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, What is Medicare Part A?, What is Medicare Part B?, What is Medicare Part C?, What is Medicare Part D?, medicare advantage, Medicare Advantage plans, What are Medicare Advantage Plans?, hmo, applying for Medicare, Medicare Enrollment
+Topics: Medicare Advantage plans, Medicare, open enrollment, medicare advantage, Medicare Part A, Medicare Part D, Medicare Part B, Medicare Part C, hmo, applying for Medicare, Penalties, Medicare Enrollment, What is Medicare Part D?, What is Medicare Part B?, What is Medicare Part C?, What is Medicare Part A?, initial enrollment period, What are Medicare Advantage Plans?

 The vast majority of retirees in the U.S. qualify for Medicare because either they or a spouse have enough work credits.
 This means that these qualified individuals pay no premium for Part A and a modest premium for Part B. However, some people don’t qualify, and this is usually because they immigrated to the United States as elderly people and lack work credits.
 The question arises if there are any alternatives for these people to get health benefits.